ghc/ghc/docs/users_guide/using-optimisation.rst

     Set the size threshold for the liberate-case transformation.

 .. ghc-flag:: -floopification
-    :shortdesc: Turn saturated self-recursive tail-calls into local jumps in the generated assembly.
-Implied by :ghc-flag:`-O`.
+    :shortdesc: *(deprecated)* Does nothing
     :type: dynamic
     :reverse: -fno-loopification
     :category:

     :default: on

+    This flag has no effect since GHC 9.6 - its behavior is always on.
-    When this optimisation is enabled the code generator will turn all self-recursive saturated tail calls into local jumps rather than function calls.
+    It used to instruct the code generator to turn all self-recursive saturated tail calls into local jumps rather than function calls.

 .. ghc-flag:: -fllvm-pass-vectors-in-regs
     :shortdesc: *(deprecated)* Does nothing